DarkstarXDD/mood-tracking-app/README.md

 #### UI and Components

 - I used React Aria Components, which is headless, for components like Radio Group, Modal, Menu etc.
 - Added some small animations using Motion (formerly Framer Motion).
+They are present in many places across the app.
+Radio buttons, checkboxes, loading and success states, multi step form transitions etc.
 - Chart was done using D3.
 I initially did it using Recharts (which uses D3 under the hood) but I didn’t like the result I got, both UI wise and code wise.
 Going a level deep and doing everything with D3 and Motion gave the result I was looking for.
 Also it was more fun than working with the abstraction Recharts gave.

 #